schneems/schneems/_posts/2019-06-26-puma-4-new-io-4-your-server.md

 selector.register(c, :r)
 ```

 In the end, you’re still the same good-ole Puma, but you’re faster and can handle UNLIMITED ~~POWER~~ web requests.
-Not bad.
-I just released this behavior in Puma 4, try it today!